 Why Does My Cat Meow So Much?

 Are you asking yourself, "Why does my cat meow so much?"
 Cats communicate through a variety of vocalizations — meowing, purring, chirping, and hissing, among others.
 They display their unique personalities through these vocalizations, a characteristic most people find endearing.
-When these vocalizations become excessive or occur at inopportune times, however, problems arise.
+But if these vocalizations become excessive or occur at inopportune times, problems could arise.

 What is excessive vocalization?

 Excessive vocalization does not have a strict definition.
 What is considered “excessive” depends on the tolerance level of the individual listener, which may be influenced by many factors, including prior experience with cats, the type of vocalization, the time of day, and the perceived reason for the vocalization.
 For example, a cat meowing loudly for breakfast may be more tolerable than the same cat repeatedly meowing for no apparent reason in the middle of the night.